T

 museum

-This star-shaped fort guards the entrance to the Grand Harbour and played a crucial role in the Great Siege of Malta.
-It now houses the National War Museum, showcasing Malta's military history from prehistoric times to the modern era.
+This star-shaped fortress guarding the entrance to the Grand Harbour houses the National War Museum, detailing Malta's military history from prehistoric times to its role in WWII.
+The fort itself offers impressive architecture and strategic views.

-• Allow ample time to explore the fort's ramparts and the museum exhibits.
+• Allow ample time to explore both the museum exhibits and the fort's ramparts.

 2. Midday